graemeniedermayer/augmented_reality_SD/README.md

 So far [automatic1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui) is the only backend.
 I'd like to look into invokeAI and other possible backends.

 # Known bugs
 * horizontal images does not work.
+Resolution changes in general aren't well supported.
 * must double click capture depth (this is a weird error).
 * there is no failure capturing/error capture.